 (Check out all University of Arizona outreach opportunities at: http://uaforyou.arizona.edu/)

 Linking Southwest Heritage through Archaeology is a partnership with the UA School of Anthropology and the National Park Service.
-This opportunity for 12 Tucson high school students and 3 tucson high school counselors invites participants to learn more about their own local Hispanic and Native American heritage through exploring historic and pre-European archaeological and cultural sites throughout the southwest and Arizona.
+This opportunity for 12 Tucson area high school students and 3 Tucson area high school counselors invites participants to learn more about their own local Hispanic and Native American heritage through exploring historic and pre-European archaeological and cultural sites throughout the southwest and Arizona.
 Participants go to various national parks, heritage parks, museums, archaeologial labs, and an archaeological dig.
 Participants will create a digital story map embedded with images and videos as they uncover their own local hertiage story.
 Are you a Tucson high school counselor or student interested in becoming a part of our program?
 Please go to our webpage for more information.

 UA Upward Bound (UA UB) is an evidence-based program which provides students with the social and academic capital building support necessary in their successful transition from high school into college.
 The project supports underrepresented, low-income, first-generation high school students through programming that provides students with personalized access to Academic Preparation & Field Research Activities, Access to Technology and Scientific Tools, Financial Literacy and Planning, and Socio-cultural Literacy to make higher education a reality for these under-served populations.
+Upward Bound is proud to welcome the Beautiful Patterns program from MIT to our campus in summer 2019.

 STEM Research Experiences for Undergraduates In partnership with faculty at the UA College of Engineering and UC San Diego, this NSF funded program for STEM majors places them in an 8 week summer research experience and then supports them fall 2018 and spring 2019 with faculty mentoring, continued research work, and joining the planning committee of the International Phononics conference.
 Research is focused on sound waves and phononics.
 Selected students will be awarded funds for their summer and semester activities equaling $8000.00.